 This site lists the winners and links to descriptive pages of each person.

-Visit this site to view texts by historical authors such as Aristotle, Adam Smith, John Maynard Keynes, and over 130 others.
+Visit this site to view texts by historical authors such as Aristotle, Adam Smith, John Maynard Keynes and more than 130 others.

-This site, provided by Thomas Jefferson Library at University of Missouri-St. Louis, explains the difference between information found using a general internet ("google") search and information (articles) available in TJL's online databases.
+This site, provided by Thomas Jefferson Library at University of Missouri-St. Louis, explains the difference between information found using a general internet searches and information (articles) available in TJL's online databases.

 This guide, maintained by Purdue University, discusses how to avoid plagiarism and how to source print and internet materials.

 These tips are from The Committee on the Status of Women in the Economics Profession (Home Page is provided above).